Skip to main content

 Now that you have prepared everything, it’s very easy to configure the import in PowerBI (desktop version).

-In URL parts, you can either put the full API endpoint or split it like in the example below to make it easier to update the IDs later.
+• In URL parts, add either the full API endpoint or split it like in the example below to make it easier to update the ID later.